eGain/egain-conversation-hub-sentiment-analysis/README.md

 **Getting Started**
 1. Configure eGain
     1.1.
-Use eGain instance where eGain chat product is configured and create eGain User with Platform license and Advisor role.
+Use eGain URL where eGain chat product is configured and create eGain User with Platform license and Advisor role.

 **Pre-requsiites**
 1. Git installed on your system.
 It can be downloaded from https://git-scm.com/downloads